-Whether you want to splash in the turquoise waters of Inkwell Beach or dive headfirst into the island’s history on the African American Heritage Trail, Martha’s Vineyard has options for you to enjoy long after Black History Month has ended!
+Whether you want to splash in the turquoise waters of Inkwell Beach or would rather dive headfirst into the island’s history on the African American Heritage Trail, Martha’s Vineyard has great options for you to enjoy long after Black History Month has ended!

-Spurred by late 18th century Methodist and Baptist revivals, Martha’s Vineyard transitioned from its industrial days of whaling, brickmaking, and farming to its current iteration as a summer resort community.
-While much of the island was not welcoming to vacationers of color until quite recently, since the late 1890’s the town of Oak Bluffs has gained the reputation as a refuge for African-Americans looking to enjoy the beach.
+Spurred by late 18th century Methodist and Baptist revivals, Martha’s Vineyard transitioned from its industrial days of whaling, brick-making, and farming to its current iteration as a summer resort community.
+While much of the island was not welcoming to vacationers of color until quite recently, since the late 1890’s the town of Oak Bluffs gained notoriety as a refuge for African-Americans looking to enjoy the beach.

 For those looking to explore the Vineyard’s black history and notable residents, consider following the informative plaques of the African American Heritage Trail that leads visitors across the island with over 30 stops exploring the island’s history.
 The stops explore a range of stories and sites relevant to the black experience on the island throughout its history.
 These range from stories of people enslaved on the island like Rebecca Amos, “Born in Africa, and enslaved in Chilmark.” as well as the way fugitives from slavery, hunted by the Fugitive Slave Act of 1851, who escaped the island via Menemsha, with the help of members of the Wampanoag tribe in Aquinnah.